What is Testfakta Bio-based?

 What does certification involve?

-If the product meets the criteria, the company is allowed to label the product with Testfakta Bio-based, or Testfakta Bio-based from Plant if the product consists solely of plant-based material.
-The certification is valid for three years.
-During the certification period, spot checks are made on products in the market.
-Read more about what certification involves here.
+If the product meets the criteria, the company is allowed to label the product with Testfakta Bio-based.
+The proportion of bio-based material it contains is shown on the label.
+Read more about what certification involves.

 What is a bio-based product?

-A bio-based product is manufactured wholly or partly from biomass (not fossil raw materials such as oil and coal).
-Biomass can be plant raw materials derived from forestry, agriculture and aquaculture, for example, but also animal raw materials such as slaughterhouse waste and by-products from farming and the food industry.
+A bio-based product is made wholly or partly of biomass (not fossil raw materials such as oil and coal).
+Biomass may be plant raw materials derived from forestry, agriculture and aquaculture, for example, but also animal raw materials such as slaughterhouse waste and by-products from farming and the food industry.

 How do you measure bio-based content?

-The method used for measuring bio-based content is called Carbon-14 analysis or Radiocarbon Dating.
-By measuring the amount of Carbon-14 (C14) remaining in a material or product, the age composition of the organic coal can be determined.
+The method used for measuring bio-based content is known as carbon-14 analysis or radiocarbon dating.
+Measuring the amount of carbon-14 (C14) that remains in a material or product enables the age composition of the organic carbon to be determined.

-Carbon-14 (C14) is a carbon isotope present in all living materials.
-Carbon-14 originates in the atmosphere and reacts with oxygen in the air to form carbon dioxide (CO2).
-When the carbon dioxide reaches earth, it is taken up by plants via the photosynthesis.
-C14 is weakly radioactive and gradually fades away by radioactive decay.
-The radioactive decay is compensated by the continuous uptake of new carbon dioxide, leaving the amount C14 constant in all living plants.
-When a plant dies, the uptake of carbon dioxide (and C14) stops and the loss from radioactive decay is no longer compensated.
-Eventually, after more than 50 thousand years, all the C14 in the dead material will have disappeared.
+Carbon-14 (C14), a carbon isotope found in all living materials, is formed in the atmosphere and reacts with oxygen in the air to form carbon dioxide (CO2).
+When carbon dioxide reaches the Earth’s surface, it is taken up by plants through photosynthesis.
+C14 is weakly radioactive, and gradually disappears owing to radioactive decay.
+The continuous uptake of new carbon dioxide by plants offsets this radioactive decay, with the result that the amount of C14 is more or less constant in all living plants.
+When a plant dies, the uptake of carbon dioxide (and C14) ceases and the loss from the decay is no longer offset.
+Finally, after more than 50 millennia, there is no C14 left in the dead material.

 Are bio-based products better than others?

-Products based wholly or partly on bio-based materials represent an opportunity to avoid fossil raw materials.
-Choosing a bio-based option thus promotes a transition to a bio-based economy and, in the long run, a fossil-free society.
+Products based wholly or partly on bio-based materials represent potential means of avoiding fossil raw materials.
+Choosing bio-based options thus promotes a transition to a bio-based economy and, in the long term, a fossil-free society.

-Criteria for certification also include product performance.
-Where a product type has a clear, measurable function or effect, evidence of the product’s performance must be obtained.
+Criteria for certification also cover product performance.
+Where the product type has a clear, measurable function or effect, proof of the product’s performance must be shown.

-Only products with bio-based content (renewable material) that exceeds a certain proportion of the total product content may be certified and labelled as Testfakta Bio-based.
-The minimum percentage required for certification varies from one product category to another.
+Only products with bio-based content that exceeds a certain proportion of total product content may be certified and labelled as Testfakta Bio-based.
+The minimum share required for certification varies from one product category to another.

-The bio-based content must have been produced in an environmentally sustainable way, and this production may not adversely affect food supply.
+Production of the bio-based content (renewable material) must be environmentally sustainable, and may not adversely affect food supply.

-Testfakta Bio-based also sets requirements for the product’s performance: certified products must function satisfactorily.
+Testfakta Bio-based also sets requirements concerning product performance: certified products must function satisfactorily.

-All types of products based on organic materials (carbon containing materials), except food and feed products, can be certified - provided that they meet the Testfakta Bio-based certification requirements.
+All products that contain or are based on some type of organic material (material containing organic carbon), with the exception of feed and food products, can be certified - provided that they meet the requirements for certification.

 How are certification and labelling financed?

-The company pays a charge for the product to undergo certification, including analysis of the proportion of bio-based content.
-If the product meets the criteria, the company pays an annual charge for the right to use the Testfakta Bio-based label.
+The company pays a charge for the documentation review, calculation and verification analysis of the bio-based organic carbon share.
+If the product meets the certification criteria, the company pays an annual licence fee for the right to use the Testfakta Bio-based label.

 May a certified product contain palm oil or residuals from the palm-oil industry?